 LOCKDOWN!
 Locks, lights, out of sight.
-STUDENTS TEACHER
+GUESTS STAFF

-Move away from sight Maintain silence Do not open the door Lock interior doors Turn out the lights Move away from sight Do not open the door Maintain silence Take attendance
+Move away from sight Maintain silence Do not open the door Prepare to evade or defend

+Lock interior doors Turn out the lights Move away from sight Do not open the door Maintain silence Account for guests and staff Prepare to evade or defend